ppy/osu-wiki/news/2023/2023-07-25-beatmap-spotlights-spring-2023-conclusion.md

 You can find out more about the Beatmap Spotlights [on the osu! wiki](/wiki/Beatmap_Spotlights).

-See you real soon along with the Spring 2023 season launch!
+See you real soon along with the Summer 2023 season launch!

 —Venix